Lewiston brewery co-owner dies in Buckfield crash

 “I knew Eben since he was born,” wrote Deb Woodward of Leeds.
 “He was an amazing person who will be greatly missed by many.”

-The Bear Bones Beer Facebook post said a memorial is planned in the near future in the Lewiston taproom.
+The brewery said in a Facebook post that a memorial is planned in the near future in the Lewiston taproom.

 Comments